BlackPan20/BlackPan20/README.md

 - 👋 Hi, I’m @BlackPan20
-- 👀 I’m interested in programming Websites
+- 👀 I’m interested in programming websites
 - 🌱 I’m currently learning HTML,CSS, Java Script, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...